AlinaLevitin/StockProject/README.md

 I built a small custom package employing TF, pandas and Sklearn in order to train the model to predict potential finantial benefits.
 After optimizing the hyperparameters: learning rate, number of epochs, number of neuorons and batch-size, I prooved to S.G that deep learning can be useful for his needs.

+**In long:** :)
-I decided that creating a custom package will be the most visually pleasing method.
+I decided to use OOP and that creating a custom deep learning package will be the most visually pleasing method.

-The stockmarket data that S.G collected was further maniulated to collect "winning" and "losing" instances for training the model.
+The stockmarket data that S.G collected was further maniulated to collect "winning" and "losing" instances for training the model using the module "Data.py"

 After some optimizations using a small representative data set, I decided to use three dense layers using "tf.keras.models.Sequential".
 The data manipulation done by S.G, generated stockmarket values ranging from roughly -10 to +10 as a function of time.